OmarAlotaibi-dev/AttendanceWeb/README.md

 - **Day.js** for robust date/time formatting

 ## ▶️ How to Run
-click on this link visit this link: https://omaralotaibi-dev.github.io/AttendanceWeb/Attendance/index.html
+click on this link: https://omaralotaibi-dev.github.io/AttendanceWeb/Attendance/index.html